Designated Winter Tire & Chain Routes

 Driving in the Lower Mainland and Southeastern Vancouver Island

-Due to a more temperate winter climate in the Lower Mainland and southeastern Vancouver Island, drivers are not required to use winter tires.
+Due to a more temperate winter climate in the Lower Mainland and southeastern Vancouver Island, drivers are not required to use winter tires (see South Coast Map for exceptions like the Malahat).
 However, you are responsible for having your vehicle properly equipped for the conditions you are operating in.
 Many drivers choose to use M+S tires year-round.

 Remember: If you plan to travel outside the Lower Mainland and southeastern Vancouver Island, winter tires are required on most highways.